litebito/netbox-ipam-scanner/README.md

 - I decided to use NMAP as the main scan tool, as it offers most flexibility now and future use.
 - The (data) input for the script comes 100% from NetBox (except for the configuration values of course), no other intermediate files
 - I decided not to use (and change) the built in status field of NetBox, in case these are already in use for different purposes in your environment
 - The hostname (DSN FQDN) is retrieved during the scan when the IP is active, it remains untouched in NetBox, even if the IP address is offline.
-If the hostname is different when the scan the IP comes online again, it should automatically update from the scan.
+If the hostname is different when the scan discovers the IP again, it should automatically update from the scan.
+- Although NMAP can provide the vendor for a MAC address, I found that it was not able to do so for a lot of MAC addresses, so I decided to use the external OUI db to get better data.
+-